weakish/prompt_pwd/README.md

-`prompt_pwd` will read a directory name in standard input, and print it in a way suitable for prompts, i.e. replace home directory with `~` and shorten every path component but the last to a default of one character.
+`prompt_pwd` will read a directory name in standard input, and print it in a way suitable for prompts, i.e. replace home directory with `~` and shorten every path component but the last to one character.

 Install
 -------